Supporting the SDGs Goals

 • Changes in Government Policies and Regulations.

-• Enhancing Standards for Environmentally Friendly Products and Services.
+• Enhancing Standards for Environmentally Friendly

 • Mandates on and regulation of existing products and services.

-• Exposure to litigation.
+• Exposure to litigation

 • Increased operating costs such as higher compliance costs, increased insurance premiums.